tetsuo/tetsuo.github.io/articles/mailroom-i.md

 ---
-title: End-to-End Workflow Automation with PostgreSQL and Go: Part 1
+title: User Lifecycle Management: Part 1 – database schema
 cover_title: End-to-End Workflow Automation with PostgreSQL and Go: Part 1
 description: Building a reactive account management system with PostgreSQL triggers and real-time notifications
-tags: sql,reactive,database
+tags: postgres,mailroom,database,iam,sql
 published: 2024-11-17T00:00:00
-updated: 2024-11-17T00:00:00
+updated: 2024-12-30T00:00:00
 ---

-> Build a reactive account management system with PostgreSQL, using triggers, tokens, and real-time notifications to automate user workflows like activation and status changes.
+> Unlocking the hidden potential of PostgreSQL as a simple yet powerful workflow automation engine.

->> In this two-part series, we'll build a cost-effective email notification system for token-based user actions.
-The first part focuses on implementing the foundational workflows using **PostgreSQL**, while the second part will extend the solution with **Go** to enable batch processing, parallelism, and other optimizations.
+In this two-part series, I'll guide you through building an efficient, database-driven **email notification system** for key user lifecycle events, such as account activation and password resets.

-Did you know that PostgreSQL can automate complex workflows, react to data changes, and even send notifications—all without relying on any third-party extension or complicated application logic.
+The first part focuses on establishing the core workflows of a responsive account management system, using some of PostgreSQL's lesser-known features, such as **triggers** and **notification events**.
+In the second part, we'll build on this foundation with libpq and the AWS SDK to enable real-time processing and seamless email delivery.

-In this article, we'll demonstrate these capabilities by building a simple account management system that leverages **triggers** and **real-time notifications** to handle tasks like account activation, password recovery, and status changes, laying the groundwork for a database-driven email notification system that efficiently responds to user actions.
+No RabbitMQ, no overcomplicated orchestration—just clean, database-first design.
+I hope this series inspires you to take a closer look at what PostgreSQL can do and how it can simplify your own systems.
+Let's dive in.

 # Overview